 -Unfold the legs but keep them bent, at least for a while, so you feel that you are bending deeply in the hips and there is the sense of sending the tailbone back and upward while the spine is ‘hanging’.

--Keep the shoulders wide and roll the arms out so there is more space between the shoulder blades.
+-Press on the index fingers and thumbs to align the shoulder blades.
 Never push the chest down towards the floor.

 -Stay for a few breaths and then return to child’s pose.